UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 ODM (new structural design)2,000 pcs20–30 days30–45 days80,000 units

-UGI Packaging maintains buffer stock of the most commonly specified raw materials — standard 90 GSM non-woven in 8 catalogue colours, standard foil laminate, and PE lining film — enabling fast turnaround for repeat orders that require no new material procurement.
+Production planning at UGI Packaging uses a rolling 8-week schedule updated on a weekly basis.
+Confirmed orders are slotted into the schedule based on their production start date (calculated from order confirmation and sample approval dates), with capacity reserved for urgent orders and repeat orders from established clients.
+UGI Packaging maintains a buffer stock of the most commonly specified raw materials — standard 90 GSM non-woven in 8 catalogue colours, standard foil laminate, and PE lining film — enabling fast turnaround for repeat orders that require no new material procurement.
 Clients with regular recurring order volumes can arrange a standing order programme where a fixed monthly production allocation is reserved in exchange for a committed forecast, reducing lead times to 10–15 days for repeat specifications.
-For more details, visit the UGI Packaging manufacturing process guides.
+For more details on our manufacturing process and packaging manufacturing guides, visit the UGI Packaging resources section.

 08